jupyterhub/mybinder.org-user-guide/doc/config_files.rst

 configuration files as other software installation tools, rather than creating new custom configuration files.

+As explained in :ref:`the repo2docker documentation <repo2docker:usage-config-file-location>`,
+the configuration files can be placed in:

+- A folder named ``binder/`` in the root of the repository.
+- A folder named ``.binder/`` in the root of the repository.
+- The root directory of the repository.

 A number of ``repo2docker`` configuration files can be combined to compose more complex setups.